Leica M9 vs Sony A7S II

 Feature comparison: Leica M9 vs Sony A7S II

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A7S II has an electronic viewfinder (2400k dots), while the M9 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7S II has a higher magnification than the one of the M9 (0.78x vs 0.68x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Leica M9 and Sony A7S II in connection with corresponding information for a sample of similar cameras.

 Connectivity comparison: Leica M9 vs Sony A7S II